heydamianc/iPhone-Testing-Example/README.markdown

 ### Running the Tests from Xcode

-Once that is done, you can run the tests by dropping down the play button down and clicking `Test`
+Once that is done, you can run the tests by dropping down the play button down and clicking `Test`.

 ### Running from the Console

 You can also invoke the tests from the command line with the following:

     xcodebuild -scheme "Car Lot Tests" -sdk iphonesimulator4.3 -configuration Debug clean build

+### Running the Tests from Jenkins

+You can invoke the tests from Jenkins with the follwing shell command:

+    xcodebuild -scheme "Car Lot Tests" -sdk iphonesimulator4.3 -configuration Debug clean build | \
+        ${WORKSPACE}/Tools/OCUnit2Junit/ocunit2junit.rb

+In order to aggregate the test results in a way that is presentable through Jenkins, you will also have to check the `Publish JUnit test results` checkbox under the `Post-build Actions`.

 ## Sources